 The first modern historian-journalist is said to have been Thucydides, author of History of Peloponnesian War.
 He made a conscious effort at impartiality.
 Of Thucydides the historian Herbert J Muller writes that his detachment was "especially admirable because he was himself deeply involved in the war."
 Thucydides wrote down the exact speeches of participants in the war.
 He avoided poetry, choosing instead the precision of prose, knowing that prose would have less appeal.

 Before Thucydides there was another Greek, Herodotus, who has been called the father of history.
 He has been described as the first to collect his materials systematically and to consider the material's accuracy – hardly the method of ancient oral storytelling.
 Herodotus did not write to praise the gods as priest-writers had.
 Unlike previous storytellers he admitted that he was conveying a personal point of view, but he wanted to be fair with those on both sides of a conflict.
-This made him vulnerable to the prejudices common among the Greeks, and they called him a "barbarian-lover."
+This made him vulnerable to the prejudices of his fellow Greeks, and they called him a "barbarian-lover."

 Some say that history is written by the victors.
 The historian Humphrey Clarke describes this claim as "an overused folksy saying rather than something that can provide any kind of historiographical insight."
-The claim is, I say, a sloppy and faulty generalization that fails to recognize historians as capable of measure.
+Indeed, the claim is a sloppy and faulty generalization that fails to recognize historians as capable of measure.

-Good history is about people making decisions.
-History moves with decisions in conflict.
-The variety of their choices prevents history from moving in a predetermined way.
+History moves with people making decisions, and the variety of their choices prevents history from moving in a predetermined way.
 It is erroneous to describe events as linear.
 It would be erroneous to say, as some do, that Gavrilo Princip's assassination of Archduke Ferdinand determined the outbreak of war in August 1914.
 Following that assassination there were more politically powerful men whose decisions made the Great War possible.
-Because the bullet fired from the pistol in Princip's shaky hand hit its target did not make World War I inevitable.
-Many decisions produced the great chaos that became World War I.
+A good history of the origins of the Great War is not propaganda by this or that nation state; it is description of a conflict of wills and perceptions.

 Copyright © 2017 by Frank E. Smitha.
 All rights reserved.